rvikas549/rvikas549/README.md

 - **I’m a Full Stack Web Developer 🔭**
 - Final Year Computer Science Student
-- Completed 10 Months Internship as React Developer at Vizion System
+- Completed 1 Year of Internship as React Developer at Vizion System
+- Preparing for SDE Roles

 - 📫 How to reach me **rvikas549@gmail.com**